iptvtv-tech/onairireland/_posts/2026-09-10-rt-s-gaa-coverage-in-2026-how-they-re-avoiding-another-paywall-controversy.md

 As always with GAA broadcast arrangements, the fine print matters.
 Once RTÉ releases its detailed fixture-by-fixture schedule, it should become clearer exactly how much championship hurling and football Irish fans will be able to watch without opening their wallets this summer.

-{% include product-showcase.html category="Sports Streaming" %}
+{% include product-showcase.html category="News" %}

 ### Related